open-telemetry/opentelemetry-specification/specification/overview.md

 boundaries of a service and service policy requires the generation of a new Trace rather than trusting the incoming Trace context.
-The new linked Trace may also represent a long running asynchronous data processing operation that was initiated by one of many fast incoming request.
+The new linked Trace may also represent a long running asynchronous data processing operation that was initiated by one of many fast incoming requests.

 When using the scatter/gather (also called fork/join) pattern, the root operation starts multiple downstream processing operations and all of them being